Muslim conquest of Persia: Historical context

 Some Iranian historians have defended their forefathers by using Arab sources to illustrate that "contrary to the claims of some historians, Iranians, in fact, fought long and hard against the invading Arabs."
 By 651, most of the urban centres in Iranian lands, with the notable exception of the provinces along the Caspian Sea such as Tabaristan and Transoxiana, had come under Muslim domination.
 Many localities fought against the invaders; although the Rashidun army had established hegemony over most of the country, many cities rose in rebellion by killing their Arab governors or attacking their garrisons.
 Eventually, military reinforcements quashed the Iranian insurgencies and imposed complete control.
-The Islamization of Iran was gradual and incentivized in various ways over a period of centuries, though some Iranians never converted and there is widespread evidence of Zoroastrian scriptures and all other pre-Islamic being systematically burnt and Zoroastrian priests being executed, particularly in areas that were centers of resistance.
+The Islamization of Iran was gradual and incentivized in various ways over a period of centuries, though some Iranians never converted and there is evidence of Zoroastrian scriptures and all other pre-Islamic being burnt and Zoroastrian priests being executed, particularly in areas that were centers of resistance.
 Islam had become Iran's predominant religion by the Late Middle Ages; the majority of Iranians were Sunni Muslims until the Safavids forcefully converted Iran to Shia Islam in the 16th century.

-This was the first time since the collapse of the Neo-Babylonian Empire in 539 BC at the Battle of Opis, that Mesopotamia was ruled again by Semitic-speaking people.
-This was after centuries of Persian rule under the Achaemenid, Parthian and Sasanian empires, as well as the Greco-Roman Macedonian, Seleucid, and Roman empires.
+This was the first time since the collapse of the Neo-Babylonian Empire in 539 BCE at the Battle of Opis, that Mesopotamia was ruled again by Semitic-speaking people.
+This was after centuries of Iranian rule under the Achaemenid, Parthian and Sasanian empires, as well as the Greco-Roman Macedonian, Seleucid, and Roman empires.

+This event led to the decline of Zoroastrianism, which had been the official religion of Persia (or Iran) since the time of the Achaemenid Empire, circa 550 BCE.
+The persecution of Zoroastrians within the Rashidun Caliphate during and after this conflict prompted many of them to flee eastward to India, where they were taken as refugees by various kings.